 This village is about as far away from Chicago as a person can be and still be in Chicagoland.
 Out here, family law procedures are a little different.
 At the same time, Palatine is one of the largest cities in the area.
 So, the substantive elements of a contested divorce case are much the same as they are in other places.

 Situations like these require both aggressive representation and solid legal advice.
-At the Law Offices of Martin Delaney, we offer both these things.
+At the Delaney Heckman, we offer both these things.
 We work hard to prepare for hearings and trials.
 That preparation helps us tenaciously uphold your legal and financial rights.
 At the same time, we give you the most information possible before you make important decisions.
 All the while, we keep the lines of communication open, so you are never in the dark.

 The Temporary Hearing in Palatine

 In most parenting time disputes, things happen very quickly.
 Usually, just a couple of weeks after the moving party files papers, a Cook County judge holds a temporary hearing to determine interim custody.
 Some people think that this hearing is not too important because they think they will have another bite at the apple later.
 That attitude could lead to disaster.

 Most judges like to maintain the status quo in family law cases, even if the situation is not perfect.
 So, the parent with temporary residential custody often assumes that role on a permanent basis as well.

 At the same time, because this hearing takes place so quickly, there is little time for preparation and usually no time for discovery.